dev-jatin-mehra/MCPWeather/README.md

-NOTE :
-# Simple Weather MCP Server
+# 🌤️ Simple Weather MCP Server

 This is a basic implementation of an MCP (Model Context Protocol) server that retrieves current weather information for a specified location using the WeatherAPI.